SamZorSec/Open-Home-Automation/ha_mqtt_switch/README.md

 # MQTT Switch - Home Assistant
-A simple example to control a switch onnected to a NodeMCU board (ESP8266).
+A simple example to control a switch connected to a NodeMCU board (ESP8266).

 ## Configuration
 configuration.yaml :